-Chris has published short work in Analog, Artemis, Captain Proton, E-Scape, Extrapolation, Global Warming Aftermaths, Locus, Mythic Circle, NOTA, Ruins: Extraterrestrial, Sentinels: In Honor of Arthur C. Clarke, Synergy: New Science Fiction, Tomorrow Speculative Fiction, various TSR publications, Visual Journeys: A Tribute to Space Art, a bowling poem anthology, and elsewhere.
-He has new fiction in Westward Weird and the upcoming Aftermaths collection by Hadley Rille Books.
+Chris's short work has appeared in Analog, Artemis, Captain Proton, E-Scape, Extrapolation, Foundation, Global Warming Aftermaths, James Gunn's Ad Astra, Locus, Mythic Circle, NOTA, Ruins: Extraterrestrial, Sentinels: In Honor of Arthur C. Clarke, Synergy: New Science Fiction, Tomorrow Speculative Fiction, various TSR publications, Visual Journeys: A Tribute to Space Art, Westward Weird, a bowling poem anthology, and elsewhere, and his newest story is out now in Mission Tomorrow.

-His debut novel, Transcendence, is widely available, now in its second edition; his second, Empire Ship, is just about fully revised; and his next, The Galactic Adventures of Jack and Stella, is underway - keep an eye on the Novels page for updates!
+His debut novel, Transcendence, is widely available, now in its second edition.
+He recently finished a far-future novel, Empire Ship, and has several other projects on the burner, including the YASF trilogy, The Galactic Adventures of Jack and Stella - keep an eye on the Novels page for updates!

 As a young'un, Chris started the Ortonville space program - whose most successful launch only reached about 30 feet - as part of the Ortonville Science Society (the OSS, natch), and edited the monthly journal.
 He has also built nearly 100 telescopes.
-Currently, he teaches technical-writing and -editing at the University of Kansas (where he developed the program in technical communication), as well as science fiction and creative writing.
+Currently, he teaches science fiction and creative writing, as well as technical writing and editing at the University of Kansas.

 He lives in Lawrence, Kansas, and has shared his home with many pets including cats: Tatsuko (a.k.a.
 "Neko no tatsuko shikibu," who has her own LJ) and a three-legged terror (Sanju, a.k.a.
-Peep); a silver mouse (Sophia); a hamster (Hammie-Boy, who followed Chloe, who also had her own LJ); a German Shepherd dog (a.k.a.
+Peep); a silver mouse (Sophia); a hamster (Hammie-Boy, who followed Chloe, who also had her own LJ); Fetish-Kitty; a German Shepherd dog (a.k.a.
 "Sid, Dog of Peace"); a collie-dog Hope, whom rescued from the Lawrence Humane Society (here's another shot of Hope with a little monster they fostered for a while); Chris's kitty Helen (a.k.a.
 "The Great Helen of Peerless Whose Face Could Launch a Thousand Combines"); Spot the Mouse and other lovely mice (no photos, sorry!); and Kosmo the aquatic frog.
-He owned most of these pets with author Kij Johnson; somehow they never owned a monkey.
+Somehow he never lived with a monkey.